Bitnami image migration guide¶

 In the past, Yaook relied on production-ready container images from the Bitnami

-public catalog for two core services (bitnami/mariadb-galera
+public catalog for two core services (bitnami/mariadb-galera and

 Bitnami decided to put these images under a paid subscription beginning September